With its unique, striking mountains, Kyrgyzstan is slowly becoming a pretty popular trekking destination.

 Another quite ugly Kyrgyz town where you need to spend the night if you are heading to the beautiful Tash Rabat.
 Naryn has a wide range of budget accommodation, shops, and restaurants.

 Local shared taxis from Kochkor cost 250KGS (3.60USD) but, since Kochkor is quite touristic, they may charge you more.
 Bargain!
 It’s a 2-hour journey.

 Where to stay in Naryn

-Budget Homestay – Dasha Guest House – A very simple guest house but pretty clean and good enough for just one night.
+Budget Homestay – Zheenkan – The typical Kyrgyz guest house, very clean and good enough for just one night.

 Mid-Range Guest House – Kunduz Guest House – A comfy guest house that features awesome Wi-Fi, really nice rooms, and a cool breakfast.

 Tash Rabat – The ancient Silk Road route – Day 12, 13

 Due to its long distance and difficult accessibility, only a small bunch of travelers visit Tash Rabat, an ancient caravanserai from the 15th century which, for centuries, sheltered hundreds of merchants, traders, and travelers, who made their journeys along the famous Silk Road.

 Tash Rabat is the most stunning Silk Road heritage site in Kyrgyzstan and not only because it’s a beautiful, perfectly restored building but also, because it’s located in one of the most epic places ever.